titipata/pubmed_parser/_sources/spark.rst.txt

-Setting up PySpark with Pubmed Parser
+Setting up Pubmed Parser with PySpark
 =====================================

-We put small snippet to setup Spark 2.1 on Jupyter Notebook here for initializing the notebook.
+Below, we put a small snippet to setup ``Spark 2.1`` on Jupyter Notebook.
-We use Spark workflow to process MEDLINE XML data to Spark dataframe. **Note** that the path to downloaded Spark might be different.
+We can use PySpark as a workflow to process MEDLINE XML data to Spark dataframe.
+Using PySpark can reduce parsing time of more than 25 million documents to less than 10 minutes when you have multiple core processors.

+**Note** that the ``spark_home`` path to downloaded Spark might be different.

 .. code-block:: python